erkkah/timogrios/README.md

 Check out `main.m`.

 ### C/C++
 You can of course replace main.c with main.cpp if you want.
-Just update `CMakeLists.txt` and declare `tigrMain` as `extern "C"`:
+Just update the `Makefile` and declare `tigrMain` as `extern "C"`:

 ```C++
 extern "C" void tigrMain() {
     // ...
 }
 ```

+## Debugging

+TIMOGRiOS comes with a **complete debug setup** for VS Code with two configurations: "Debug on device" and "Debug in simulator".
+Simply switch to the "run and debug" panel (⇧ ⌘ D), select the configuration and press "run" (▶ / F5).

+You can also run `launch.sh debug` to launch the app in the LLDB commandline debugger.

+> NOTE: On the simulator, the debugger breaks on launch and you need to "continue".

 ## Building for App Store / TestFlight